-A health and welfare LPA allows a donor to give general authority for the attorney(s) to give or refuse consent to life-sustaining treatment where Option A, section 5, of the prescribed form is completed.
+- a health and welfare LPA allows a donor to give general authority for the attorney(s) to give or refuse consent to lifesustaining treatment where option A, section 5, of the prescribed form is completed.
 Unlike an advance decision it is not necessary to specify a particular treatment or particular circumstances where treatment is refused.
-This of course requires a high degree of trust by the donor towards the attorney(s).

-Under a health and welfare LPA the attorney(s) must make decisions in the donor's best interests? and follow the checklist in section 4 of the MCA 2005 which includes consultation with those close to the person who lacks capacity.
-Where an advance decision is being followed the best interests principle does not apply - if it is valid and applicable it must be respected even if the healthcare professionals think it goes against the person's best interests.
-There are stringent requirements for completing and registering an LPA whereas the MCA 2005 does not impose any particular formalities concerning advance decisions except for decisions relating to life-sustaining treatment.
-This relative informality may be attractive for some clients but it can also lead to uncertainty over whether an advance decision exists or is valid.

-In some cases when dealing with a seriously or terminally ill person it may be prudent to consider with them whether to combine a health and welfare LPA with an advance decision.
-The LPA may take time to register, but the advance decision takes effect immediately and can be used before the LPA has been registered.
+This of course requires a high degree of trust by the donor towards the attorney(s) - under a health and welfare LPA the attorney(s) must make decisions in the donor's best interests and follow the checklist in section 4 of the MCA 2005 which includes consultation with any co- attorney and those close to the person who lacks capacity.
+In contrast, where an advance decision is being followed the best interests principle does not apply if it is valid and applicable it must be respected even if the healthcare professionals think it goes against the person's best interests - there are stringent requirements for completing and registering an LPA whereas the MCA 2005 does not impose any particular formalities concerning advance decisions except for decisions relating to life-sustaining treatment (section 25(6)).
+This relative informality may be attractive for some clients, but it can also lead to uncertainty over whether an advance decision exists or is valid - in some cases when dealing with a seriously or terminally ill person it may be prudent to consider with them whether to combine a health and welfare LPA with an advance decision, but this will need careful drafting to avoid conflict and uncertainty.
+The LPA may take time to register, but the advance decision takes effect immediately and can be used before the LPA has been registered

-Clients should be made aware that where a person makes a health and welfare LPA (regardless of whether it provides authority to give or refuse consent to life-sustaining treatment) and subsequently makes an advance decision, which is valid and applicable in the circumstances, the advance decision takes priority.
+Clients should be made aware that where a person makes a health and welfare LPA (regardless of whether it provides authority to give or refuse consent to life-sustaining treatment) and subsequently makes an advance decision, which is valid and applicable in the circumstances, the advance decision takes priority in respect of the treatment covered by the advance decision.